flylb1/TSParser/README.md

 ### 1 LICENSE

-TSParser is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), which means user can use it for free, and without strings attached in commercial or non-commercial projects except Mediatek(https://www.mediatek.com/).
+TSParser is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), which means user can use it for free, and without strings attached in commercial or non-commercial projects except [Mediatek](https://www.mediatek.com/).

-Mediatek(https://www.mediatek.com/) and its subsidiaries prohibit the use of this open source software.
+[Mediatek](https://www.mediatek.com/) and its subsidiaries forbidden to use this software.

 ### 2 Introduction